hekaplex/2022_03_DSI_WD/drew.minkin@divergence.one/sql/Adventureworks Exercises/AdventureWorksDW2020 Questions.md

 1. Show the total order value for each Sales Territory Region.
 List by value with the highest first.

-1. Find the best customer in each Sales Territory Region.
+1. Find the best customer in each Sales Territory Region in Internet Sales.
+> 1. Join Customer and Sales Territory with Sales
+> 1. Aggregate at the grain of company and territory the sum of all sales
+> 1. Create a ROW_NUMBER() column called TerritoryRank paritioned by Terrotory ordered by total sales
+> 1. Filter where TerritoryRank = 1